NPDES General Permits

 - General Permit No. 7, Pesticide General Permit (PGP) for Point Source Discharges to Waters of the United States From the Application of Pesticides, effective March 30, 2011, to March 29, 2016.

 To obtain more information on the storm water general permits (#1, #2, and #3), refer to the Storm Water Permitting Requirements Information page.
 To obtain more information on General Permits #4, #5, #6, and #7, please follow the links above.
 To see information on the discharges authorized under General Permits #1, #2, and #3, please see the Online Storm Water Permits database.

-The Iowa DNR is developing two new general permits that will authorize discharges from hydrostatic testing, tank ballasting, and water line testing (General Permit #8) and that will authorize discharges from dewatering activities and private residential geothermal heating and cooling systems (General Permit #9, webpage will be available soon).
+The Iowa DNR is developing two new general permits that will authorize discharges from hydrostatic testing, tank ballasting, and water line testing (General Permit #8) and that will authorize discharges from dewatering activities and private residential geothermal heating and cooling systems (General Permit #9).
 The general permits would only authorize discharges that will not cause violations of state water quality standards.
 The eligibility and notification requirements of the permits will reduce the burden for dischargers to obtain permit coverage (compared to individual permits), while ensuring that higher-risk discharges are reviewed by the DNR and authorized when and if water quality will be protected.

 General NPDES Permits allow the DNR to allocate resources in an efficient manner to provide more timely permit coverage.
 For example, many facilities that have common elements may be covered under a general permit without expending the time and money necessary to issue individual permits to each facility.
 In addition, using a general permit ensures consistency of permit conditions for similar facilities.

 A General NPDES Permit covers multiple facilities within a specific category.
 General permits can be cost-effective, as a large number of facilities can be covered under a single permit.
 A general permit may be written to cover categories of point sources having common elements.